An Awesome Scotland Road Trip Part 2

 Kingshouse

-I have no doubt you can head off on some walking trails but it didn’t quite satisfy our interests.
+I have no doubt you can head off on some walking trails, but it didn’t quite satisfy our interests.
 We thought we’d really appreciate the scenery, but it made us realise we are people people – we like civilisation, interesting things to look at and not as much isolation.
 Glencoe was a stark contrast to the bustle of Oban, which we absolutely loved.
-Don’t misunderstand this though.
+Understand this, though.
 It was a photographic feast, but photography tends to be a by-product of our adventures, where this ended up being for the photography, not the adventure.

 Fort William

-We had planned to stay at Kinlochleven but changed plans and headed to Fort William instead of staying in Kinlochleven…because there was also nothing there.
+We had planned to stay in Kinlochleven, but changed our plans and headed to Fort William instead, since there was nothing there either.
 Ha!
-Had we known how the day was going to be, we’d have headed straight to Fort William and cracked Ben Nevis instead of heading towards Kingshouse.
-One of my concerns in the van is killing time.
-I’m not sure why because we always have sufficient things to do…until this day.
-Anyway, we made it to Fort William and stayed in North Face Car Park.
+Had we known how the day was going to be, we’d have headed straight to Fort William and climbed Ben Nevis instead of heading towards Kingshouse.
+One of my concerns in the van is how to kill time.
+I’m not sure why, because we always have enough to do to fill the day.
+Anyway, we made it to Fort William and stayed in the North Face Car Park.

-Forestry and Land Scotland, which own North Face Car Park, have a ‘stay the night’ initiative, where you can stay in participating car parks, provided you are self-sufficient like we are.
+Forestry and Land Scotland, which owns North Face Car Park, has a ‘stay the night’ initiative, where you can stay in participating car parks, provided you are self-sufficient, as we are.
 It’s a refreshing change to England, where you are encouraged to make the most of these spaces to enjoy the great outdoors, provided you play by the rules and respect the environment.
 For more information on the initiative, click HERE.

 We went for a little walk up the hill, through the winding forest trails, which was a nice end to a frustrating day, before we bedded down in Bumper for the night.